wunderdogsw/graphql-training/README.md

 # Prerequisites

-Tools used (feel free to use equivalent alternatives):
+Tools used:

 - Docker
-- VSCode
+- a terminal
+- a text editor (or IDE)
-- Insomnia
+- a browser

+Make sure you have these installed and configured before starting the course.

+---

 Knowledge of the following subjects is beneficial, although not required:

 - Node
 - React
 - TypeScript
-- Docker

-Basic knowledge of the following subjects is beneficial, although definitely not required:

 - yarn (feel free to use npm+npx instead)
 - NestJS (this will be used to get us started quickly and avoid dealing with Express)
 - TypeORM (this will be used to avoid dealing with SQL)